amy-1989/the-bakery/README.md

 # The Bakery

-[The Bakery](https://the-bakery-7e15a3228766.herokuapp.com/)is a fictional B2C ecommerce website that specializes in selling homemade baked goods to online consumers.
+[The Bakery](https://the-bakery-7e15a3228766.herokuapp.com/) is a fictional B2C ecommerce website that specializes in selling homemade baked goods to online consumers.

 ![Responsive Image](./documents/images/validation/responsive-screenshot.webp)